Making sense of madness

 Synthesize your sound from 32 sine waves by modulating their volume.
 The clue is in the name, it creates harmonically rich, vibrant sounds which can be shaped with the filter.

 A much-loved synth method using physical modelling to recreate the sound of string instruments, from soft pizzicato to screeching, zingy chords.

 Scan through waveform snapshots to find new, unusual, and evolving sounds.
 It contains 16 wavetables to explore, with room for more in the future.

-This oscillator emulates two basic waveforms: the square and the sawtooth.
-A square wave contains only odd harmonics, and a sawtooth only even harmonics, both having their own unique character.
+This oscillator emulates two basic waveforms: square and sawtooth.
+A square wave contains only odd harmonics, while sawtooth contains both odd and even - two distinct, essential timbres.

 Take it step by step

 Despite its small size, MicroFreak has a modulation matrix and advanced functions that make even giant synths jealous.